RahmiTufanoglu/dart_profanity/README.md

 <!--
-A Profanity filter written in Dart.
+A profanity filter written in Dart.
 ⚠️️ Still in progress and not ready to use. ⚠️️
 -->

 This package censores profanity in String sequences and delivers some censor options for your needs.

+## Experimental 🚧
+Dart Profanity is an experimental project under development and should not be used in production at this time.

 ## Features